jacobmacweb/wn/README.md

 ```

 The first line defines it as a file (git would call this a `blob`) and lists the file size.
 Then the file content.

+Most file contents will be compressed with zlib.

 ### Manually hash